Greece to close supporters’ clubs after soccer-linked murder - NewsBreak

 A passenger who was among the 12 people missing after a ferry caught fire early Friday has been found alive, a spokesperson from the Hellenic Coast Guard told CNN on Sunday.
 The passenger was found on the Euroferry Olympia, the spokesperson said, adding that at this point they do not have further information on the survivor.

+BRUSSELS (AP) — The European Union’s top diplomat says the bloc is ready to use all tools available to prevent the possible breakup up of ethnically divided Bosnia.
+EU foreign policy chief Josep Borrell said Monday that “there is no place in Europe for a divided Bosnia.”
+The U.S. last month announced new sanctions against Bosnian Serb leader Milorad Dodik.
+He’s been advocating that the Serb-run part of Bosnia should break away and unite with neighboring Serbia.
+Dodik says he and Bosnian Serbs are being unfairly targeted by the U.S. and others.
+Many EU countries also want to hit Dodik with sanctions, but Hungary, Croatia and Slovenia are opposed.
+Borrell says the EU could also cut financial assistance.

-BELGRADE, Serbia (AP) — With all eyes on a possible Russian invasion of Ukraine, Russian President Vladimir Putin is sending his top security envoy to the Balkans where Moscow has been trying to maintain influence mainly through its ally Serbia, according to reports.
-Serbia’s pro-government media said Monday Nikolai...
+BELGRADE, Serbia (AP) — With all eyes on a possible Russian invasion of Ukraine, Russian President Vladimir Putin is sending his top security envoy to the Balkans where Moscow has been trying to maintain influence mainly through its ally Serbia.
+Serbia’s pro-government media said Monday Nikolai Patrushev, the powerful...

-BRUSSELS (AP) — European Union foreign ministers on Monday discussed ways to ease tensions in Bosnia and prevent the possible breakup up of the ethnically divided Balkan country as the peace agreement brokered over 25 years ago continues to unravel.
-Support local journalism reporting on your community. * New...

-MEDYKA, Poland — (AP) — As tensions soar in Ukraine's east and Western leaders issue dire warnings that a wider war could be coming, calm persists along Ukraine's western border with European Union nation Poland.
-A sports center painted with the Olympic rings in a small Polish community...

 Senior MPs have called on Uefa to strip Russia of this year’s Champions League final set to be held in St Petersburg, after Vladimir Putin ordered the deployment of troops in eastern Ukraine.Boris Johnson warned as he vowed to swiftly introduce the “first barrage” of UK sanctions against Russia after Moscow recognised separatist regions in the Donbas as independent states.Conservative MP Julian Knight – chair of the digital, culture, media and sport select committee – is among the senior backbenchers now calling for Uefa to think again.“It’s something that must be considered given this naked act of aggression,” Mr Knight told...

-BERLIN (AP) — Germany has taken steps to halt the process of certifying the Nord Stream 2 gas pipeline from Russia, Chancellor Olaf Scholz said Tuesday, as the West started taking punitive measures against Moscow over the Ukraine crisis.
-Scholz told reporters in Berlin that his government was taking...
+BERLIN — (AP) — Chancellor Olaf Scholz says Germany has taken steps to halt the process of certifying the Nord Stream 2 gas pipeline from Russia.
+Scholz told reporters in Berlin on Tuesday that his government was taking the measure in response to Moscow’s actions in Ukraine.

-ATHIENOU, Cyprus (AP) — Turkey “has much to gain” if it works with the European Union to stem migrant arrivals from its airports and shores to the ethnically divided Mediterranean island of Cyprus, a top EU official said Sunday.
-European Commission Vice President Margaritis Schinas said he’s...

-Feb.
-21 (UPI) -- The Israel Foreign Ministry on Monday announced it would move its embassy from Kyiv to Lviv amid the ongoing tensions between Ukraine and Russia.
-The ministry said in a statement that the decision came after an assessment of the situation in Ukraine and discussions with officials from other nations.

 Since 2019, I've lived as a digital nomad — working as a freelance writer and video producer from wherever I can find internet.
 I've visited more than 65 countries and countless cities, but nothing has felt quite like Zagreb, Croatia.
 So when Croatia announced it was offering one-year residence permit to digital nomads in 2021, I decided to go for it.